yaydede/Bootcamp_book/docs/01-intro.md

 ## [1] 2
 ```

-So we may skip removing them from the data as many functions has built-in arguments
+So we may skip removing them from the data as many functions have built-in arguments to deal with NA's.

 ```r